JohnKendrick/PDielec/docs/_sources/analysis.rst.txt

    E^{vib}_p = E^{total}_p - E^{cm}_p - E^{rot}_p

-Since all of the energy terms depend in the same way on :math:`\dot{Q}_p`, it is not required in the calculation of the *relative* contributions to the energy coming from the external (molecular centre-of-mass and rigid-body rotation) and the internal modes (vibrational contributions)
+Since all of the energy terms depend in the same way on :math:`\dot{Q}_p`, it is not required in the calculation of the relative contributions to the energy coming from the external (molecular centre-of-mass and rigid-body rotation) and the internal modes (vibrational contributions)

 Implementation
 --------------

 In order to calculate the relative internal and external contributions to each phonon mode it is first necessary to identify the molecules in the crystal.
 In many cases the unit cell is packed with atoms in such a way that the cell is filled, rather than in a way reflecting the bondedness of the molecules.
-Phonana therefore first replicates the atoms in all cells neighbouring the central unit cell.
+The program first replicates the atoms in all cells neighbouring the central unit cell.
 Within this supercell the bonds are determined by calculating the distances between all atoms in the supercell.
 In practice an order N method is used whereby instead of searching all the supercell only the space around each atom is searched for potentially bonded partners.
 The criterion of the presence of a bond between atoms :math:`i` and :math:`j` is given by the requirement that the distance between the atoms :math:`r{ij}` is less than the bonding requirement;

 .. math::